 It’s important to know whether you are going to be using competitive or non-dowel, basic grips.
 These two slightly similar styles vary in design and purpose.
 Although the primary goal for both is reducing hand exposure to prevent blisters, the mechanics are different giving both a specific use.

-These are particularly useful for competitive gymnastics, and here’s why:
+These are particularly useful for competitive gymnastics, like when competing on gymnastics bars, and here’s why:

 Dowel grips implement a leather-covered dowel rod that rests on the upper portion of the fingers.
 This forms a detent, in relevance to the bar, that creates leverage for the grip so that it is easier to hold an apparatus.